qiscus/qiscus-chat-sdk-js-sample/README.md

 ## How to run

-You can view this demo by utilizing http server such as built in php function of `php -S localhost:8080 -t` . or by using [http-server](https://github.com/indexzero/http-server).
+You can view this demo by utilizing http server such as built in php function of `php -S localhost:8080 -t`, or by using [http-server](https://github.com/indexzero/http-server).

 ```bash
 # Install http-server from npm globally